NicolaiSchuetzenmeier/Computation-Behavioral-Changes/README.md

 changes between a declarative process model M and a corresponding (edited) model M′.
 This supports modellers in understanding the behavioral changes induced by an alteration to the constraints.
 We implement our approach and show that behavioral changes can be computed within milliseconds even for real-life data-sets.

-*Excerpt from the paper "Efficient Computation of Behavioral Changes in Declarative Process Models" (currently under review)*
+*Excerpt from the paper "Efficient Computation of Behavioral Changes in Declarative Process Models"*

 ### Installation instructions